Generic Name: dolasetron (oral) (doe LAS e tron)

 What other drugs will affect dolasetron?

-Tell your doctor about all medicines you use, and those you start or stop using during your treatment with dolasetron, especially:
+Dolasetron can cause a serious heart problem, especially if you use certain medicines at the same time, including antibiotics, antidepressants, heart rhythm medicine, antipsychotic medicines, and medicines to treat cancer, malaria, HIV or AIDS.
+Tell your doctor about all medicines you use, and those you start or stop using during your treatment with dolasetron.

 More about Anzemet (dolasetron)